Wrestling: Genichiro Tenryu

 - True Companions: With disgraced yokozuna and pro wrestler Koji Kitao.
 Tenryu befriended him for their similar sumo backgrounds and made him the second star in SWS, only to Kitao and his anarchistic tendences cause the company to fold.
 Even so, Tenryu remained his friend and brought him to his next promotion, WAR, where Kitao finally redeemed himself to the puroresu world.
 One can't help but admire Tenryu's patience.

 - Worked Shoot: Tenryu's wrestling style is just traditional puro, but he works notoriously stiff, to the extent that he can comfortably face shoot-style users.
-His matches with Nobuhiko Takada are worth to mention.
+His matches with Nobuhiko Takada and Koji Kitao are worth to mention.